mnr/writing-wip/kwak-anthology.md

 “I assume Hestia meals also communicate back to the network.”

 “True.
-But Hestia only collects the bare minimum.
+But Hestia only collects what's legal.
 Privacy laws restrict what can be recorded.
 WorldFood made a questionable dodge around the restriction.
 They don’t record the actions from the user; they record the actions of the AI.
-The AI is responding to the oven and the user.
+The AI responds to the oven and the user.
 See the difference?”

 “I understand.
 It sounds like something a judge would be interested in discussing.”